-This Korean Zucchini pancake recipe is super easy and the ingredients are universal.
-If you have read the title and are thinking about the hard to find ingredients?
+This Korean Zucchini pancake recipe is super easy, and the ingredients are universal.
+If you have read the title and are thinking about the hard-to-find ingredients?
 I can hear you.

-This Korean vegetable pancake requires easy to find pantry ready ingredients.
-Which you might already have in the kitchen.
+This Korean vegetable pancake requires easy-to-find pantry-ready ingredients, which you might already have in the kitchen.

-What is Korean pancake?
+What is a Korean pancake?

 Korean pancakes are the same type of pancakes in the United States.
 These are usually made with flour, eggs, and vegetables.
-American pancakes are generally fluffy whereas these are thin and crispy and usually served with savory dipping sauce.
+American pancakes are generally fluffy, whereas these are thin and crispy and usually served with savory dipping sauce.

 You feel the difference in every bite.
 And gives the pleasure of seeing the other side of the globe on your plates.
 Am I exaggerating?
 No, I'm not.